 The publication in question is THE, or Times Higher Education, which has been ranking universities since 2010.
 Its World University Rankings reflect data from a reputational survey along with more objective measures such as teaching, research, faculty citations, international enrollment and collaborations, and industry partnerships.

-Overall, throughout the ranking's history, Oxford has finished first six times, including every year since 2017.
+Overall, throughout the ranking's history, Oxford has finished first eight times, including every year since 2017.
 Caltech has topped the list five times, while Harvard has once.
 Clearly, THE thinks Oxford is the world's best university, especially recently, based on its metrics.